cdktf/cdktf-provider-cloudflare/docs/loadBalancerPool.java.md

 - *Type:* java.lang.Number

-The weight (0.01 - 1.00) of this origin, relative to other origins in the pool.
-Equal values mean equal weighting.
-A weight of 0 means traffic will not be sent to this origin, but health is still checked.
-When [`origin_steering.policy="least_outstanding_requests"`](#policy), weight is used to scale the origin's outstanding requests.
-When [`origin_steering.policy="least_connections"`](#policy), weight is used to scale the origin's open connections.
-Defaults to `1`.
+The weight of this origin relative to other origins in the pool.

+Based on the configured weight the total traffic is distributed among origins within the pool.

+* `origin_steering.policy="least_outstanding_requests"`: Use weight to scale the origin's outstanding requests.
+* `origin_steering.policy="least_connections"`: Use weight to scale the origin's open connections.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_pool#weight LoadBalancerPool#weight}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_pool#weight LoadBalancerPool#weight}

 ---